-Follow the CDC guidelines and recommendations for the prevention of seasonal influenza in healthcare settings:
+Follow the CDC guidelines and recommendations for the prevention of seasonal influenza in healthcare settings, including:

-- Provide adequate supplies (tissues, face masks, trash cans, alcohol-based hand sanitizer).
+- Provide adequate supplies (tissues, face masks, trash cans, alcohol-based hand sanitizer) to staff and in patient waiting areas and rooms.

-- Encourage people in common areas who have respiratory symptoms to distance themselves (at least 3 feet) from others or wear a surgical mask, if they are able to tolerate it.
+- Encourage people in common areas who have respiratory symptoms to sit as far away from others as possible or wear a surgical mask, when possible.

-- Triage incoming patients and have a separate waiting area for patients with respiratory symptoms equipped with the necessary supplies (tissues, face masks, trash cans, alcohol-based hand sanitizer).
+- Triage incoming patients and if possible, have a separate waiting area for patients with respiratory symptoms equipped with the necessary supplies (tissues, face masks, trash cans, alcohol-based hand sanitizer).

 - Administer antiviral treatment and chemoprophylaxis to patients and healthcare personnel when appropriate.

-- If sick with flu-like illness, stay home for at least 24 hours after fever has gone away (without the use of a fever-reducing medicine) and limit contact with other people.
+- Healthcare workers and other staff with flu-like illness should stay home for at least 24 hours after fever has gone away (without the use of a fever-reducing medicine) and limit contact with other people.

 Role of testing in making treatment decisions

-- To make treatment decisions, diagnostic testing is not necessary for all patients with signs and symptoms of influenza.
-Once influenza activity has been documented in the community or geographic area, a clinical diagnosis of influenza can be made for outpatients with signs and symptoms consistent with suspected influenza, especially during periods of peak influenza activity in the community.
+- Once influenza activity has been documented in the community or geographic area, a clinical diagnosis of influenza can be made for outpatients with consistent signs and symptoms , especially during periods of peak influenza activity in the community.

-- If influenza is suspected clinically and antiviral treatment is indicated, treatment should not be delayed while waiting for the results of flu testing.
+- If influenza is suspected clinically and antiviral treatment is indicated, treatment should not be delayed while awaiting flu testing results.

 Rapid influenza diagnostic tests

 - Rapid influenza diagnostic tests (RIDTs) can be useful to identify influenza virus infection.
-These tests produce very quick results, but the results need to be interpreted with caution.
-Sensitivity of these tests generally ranges from 40-70%.
-False positive results are not as common (specificity ranges from 85-100%).
+These tests produce very quick results in less than 15 minutes, but results need to be interpreted with caution.
+Sensitivity of these tests generally ranges from 50-70%, which means false negatives are common False positive results are not as common (specificity ranges from 90-95%%).

 - A negative RIDT result does not exclude a diagnosis of influenza in a patient with suspected influenza.